selfup/tinymap/README.md

 ok      github.com/selfup/tiny_map      12.938s
 ```

+Clearly using an int as an index is fastest for lookups/comparisons.

-Upper Bound means the value being grabbed is the 100th element in a slice.
-So 333 ns/op is the constant lookup time for the last element you have included.
+Upper Bound means the value being grabbed is the 100th element in a slice of 100 elements.

 I have not yet added a catch block to prevent the slice to grow, but this should be used for small data sotrage :pray: